davibe/raspberry-video-experiments/README.md

 instead of the hardware encoder of the camera.
 The pi w was able to handle up to 720x480 (85% cpu).

-Pure software encoding [with x264 software encoder](pipelines/producer_x264_aac_hlssink) worked as well but its very heavy and the pi could only handle very low resolutions (320x240).
+Pure software encoding [with x264 software encoder](pipelines/producer_x264_aac_hlssink) worked as well but its very heavy and the pi could only handle very low resolutions around 320x240.

 #### Artifacts